EASOL/edfi-to-oneroster/README.md

 <img src="http://www.ed-fi.org/wp-content/themes/ed-fi/assets/i/ed-fi-branding-logo.png" width="102"/>  <img src="https://s31.postimg.org/dijcpqdnv/full_IMSglobalregistered.jpg" width="150"/>

-###### Important - with higher amounts of data the application gets slower.
-The following enhancements described in this [ticket] (https://tracker.ed-fi.org/browse/ODS-932) will be applied in order to improve it.

 ## Use Cases

 This utility includes powerful functionality to enable data export from the Ed-Fi Data Standard to OneRoster v1.0/1.1format.
 The use cases supported include: